Understanding App (Portal Page) Entities

-Entities are a way to tie Portal Pages with specific types of objects in Metric Insights to be able to interact with them programmatically.
+Entities are a way to tie Apps with specific types of objects in Metric Insights to be able to interact with them programmatically.
 Currently, the system supports the following types of Entities:

-• Internal Entity to store data specific to a Portal Page;
+• Internal Entity to store data specific to an App.

 • Dataset to read from Datasets.

-• Custom Script to trigger scripts from the Portal Page on a schedule (for example, to retrieve data from a third-party resource or create new Elements en masse).
+• Custom Script to trigger scripts from the App on a schedule (for example, to retrieve data from a third-party resource or create new Elements en masse).

 Adding Internal Entity